An API endpoint on a Dataiku API node#

 Deploy the model as an API endpoint#

-The starter project already contains the API endpoint that we want to monitor, and so the next step is pushing a version of an API service including the endpoint to the API Deployer.
+The starter project already contains the API endpoint to be monitored.
+The next step is pushing a version of an API service including the endpoint to the API Deployer.

-From the top navigation bar, navigate to More Options (…) > API Designer.
+From the top navigation bar, navigate to More Options (

 Open the pokemon API service.